Massachusetts · Updated 2026-05-19

 Massachusetts does not statutorily cap most notarial fees, which means you can charge competitive market rates.
 Common pricing:

-• Loan signing: $100-$200 per signing (real estate)
+• Loan signing: priced per completed closing package

-• Specialty (hospital, prison, late-night): $100-$200 premium
+• Specialty (hospital, prison, late-night): commands a premium

 06 · Remote Online Notary